quantumjim/Qiskit-PyConDE/README.md

 * Install [these packages](requirements.txt) (for Python 3).

-* Open the Jupyter notebooks found in the *Qiskit-PyConDE* folder.
+* Open the Jupyter notebooks found in this folder.

 ### Plan B - Run on our cloud service